-- Investment Properties have been categorised using IFRS guidelines and include both properties acquired for capital appreciation and income generation. - Although the Council has the following share holdings no value has been attached to them in its current Balance Sheet due to the fact that the Council has no exposure to commercial risk and the Council has not passed on control of any of its assets. - 1) 20.44% of total share capital in The Grampian Venture Capital Fund Limited
+Investment Properties have been categorised using IFRS guidelines and is mainly land which the Council will use for development in the future.

+Although the Council has 20.44% of total share capital in The Grampian Venture Capital Fund Limited no value has been attached this share holding in its current Balance Sheet due to the fact that the Council has no exposure to commercial risk and the Council has not passed on control of any of its assets.